 These studies are conducted at St. Michael's Hospital, a teaching hospital of the University of Toronto.

 I have an appointment with the Department of Laboratory Medicine and Pathobiology at the University of Toronto and the School of Graduate Studies.
 I am also the director of postgraduate research at the Department of Laboratory Medicine and Pathobiology.
-I am interested in accepting postdoctoral fellows, undergraduate and summer students.
+I am interested in accepting postdoctoral fellows and undergraduate students, but I am NOT accepting summer students.